 My team, Verrazano Team Racing, who I blame for making me a crazed cycling lunatic.

-Eugene, who I’ve known from the neighborhood for decades and who compiles videos of his daily cycle commute to work in the crazy streets of NYC.
+Eugene, who I’ve known from the neighborhood for decades and who compiles videos of his daily commute to work.

-Of course, my family, Mom, Sandra, Pop, Seb and Baby Luca, for dealing with all the cycling related crap I spend hours talking about.
+Of course, my family and Baby Luca, for dealing with all the cycling related crap I spend hours talking about.

-And finally, my partner in crime, Jocelyn, who teaches me that it’s not all about riding bikes and winning trying to win races.
-That more importantly than that, empathy, educating ourselves, and awareness will help lead us in our fight for equality and hopefully, to a more positive community.
+And finally, my partner in crime, Jocelyn.
+She teaches me that it’s not all about riding bikes and winning trying to win races.
+Empathy, educating ourselves, and awareness will help lead us in our fight for equality and hopefully, to a more positive community.